redux-saga/saga-query/README.md

 dumb cache that fetches and stores data for you, then `simpleCache` will provide that functionality for you.

-The following code will mimick what a library like `react-query` is doing behind-the-scenes.
+The following code will mimic what a library like `react-query` is doing behind-the-scenes.
 I want to make it clear that `react-query` is doing a lot more than this so I don't want to understate what it does.
 However, you can see that not only can we get a core chunk of the functionality `react-query`